 Meet the people who make up our little world, the Garden Therapy Creative Team!

 Stephanie spends her time as a gardener, writer, and artist in Vancouver, BC, Canada, where she has turned her small urban yard into a garden therapy heaven.
 She is passionate about organic gardening, natural healing, and art as part of life.
 Her mission is to bring the joys of garden therapy to everyone she meets, which serves her well in her volunteer work as a Master Gardener.
-Stephanie lives with her husband, son, and tiny dog, who provide her with inspiration and delight both in and out of the garden.
+Stephanie lives with her son, a cat named ‘Magic’, and 500 worms, all of whom have a big appetite for garden-grown food.

 See all of Stephanie’s posts here.